-The urine in this form of the disease is so characteristic. that it cannot be mistaken for a moment.
-It is generally voided in considerable quantity, and is of a pale whey colour. and slightly opake.
+The urine in this form of the disease is so characteristic, that it cannot be mistaken for a moment.
+It is generally voided in considerable quantity, and is of a pale whey colour, and slightly opake.
 Its specific gravity is low, and usually varies between 1.006 and 1.012.
-It commonly deposites the phosphates in abundance, intermixed with a large quantity of a peculiar mucus, having a very characteristic appearance. but which is not easily described.
-It soon becomes alkaline. and undergoes the putrefactive process; and in this state emits a most offensive smell; and these changes take place so rapidly, that in severe cases it is difficult to keep a room sweet where a patient is confined with this affection.
+It commonly deposits the phosphates in abundance, intermixed with a large quantity of a peculiar mucus, having a very characteristic appearance, but which is not easily described.
+It soon becomes alkaline, and undergoes the putrefactive process; and in this state emits a most offensive smell; and these changes take place so rapidly, that in severe cases it is difficult to keep a room sweet where a patient is confined with this affection.
 In short, the circumstances connected with this form of calculus are all so striking, that in the great majority of cases they must, I think, be sufficiently obvious even to the most superficial observers.

 Calculi, or Concretions of the Prostate Gland.
-The concretions met with in the prostate gland, as formerly mentioned, consist essentially of the phosphate of lime and animal matter, and in a few instances the latter is present in considerable abundance, so as to even retain the original shape of the concretion, after the earthy matter has been removed by an acid.\ The quantity of earthy matter sometimes secreted by this gland is almost incredible.
-Thus Mr. Wilson informs us, that he was in the habit of seeing a patient who, in the course of fifteen years, voided as much, at different times, as would constitute four times the bulk of the whole gland.
-These concretions when originally formed in the ducts or cells of the gland are of small size, and generally so imbedded in its substance as not to be in contact with each other, but as they acquire magnitude, ulceration or absorption takes place, by which means several of the cavities are brought into communication with one another.
-Hence, not unfrequently, a large number (amounting to fifty or sixty, for example) of these concretions, varying in size from that of a small pin's head to hazel nuts, are met with in the same cyst or abscess.
+The concretions met with in the prostate gland, as formerly mentioned, consist essentially of the phosphate of lime and animal matter, and in a few instances the latter is present in considerable abundance, so as to even retain the original shape of the concretion, after the earthy matter has been removed by an acid.
+The quantity of earthy matter sometimes secreted by this gland is almost incredible.
+Thus Mr. Wilson informs us, that he was in the habit of seeing a patient who, in the course of 15 years, voided as much at different times as would constitute four times the bulk of the whole gland.+ These concretions when originally formed in the ducts or cells of the gland are of small size, and generally so imbedded in its substance as not to be in contact with each other, but as they acquire magnitude, ulceration or absorption takes place, by which means several of the cavities are brought into communication with one another.
+Hence, not unfrequently, a large number (amounting to 50 or 60, for example) of these concretions, varying in size from that of a small pin's head to hazle nuts, are met with in the same cyst or abscess.
 In some rare instances, however, the earthy matter collects itself into comparatively a few masses only, in which case they acquire a much larger magnitude.
-There is a remarkable specimen of this kind in the Museum of the Royal College of Surgeons, in which, with the exception of a few fragments, the whole of the earthy matter is collected into four masses, which together weigh no less than 575 grs.; and the largest mass alone weighs 395 grs.
-In such instances these concretions have been very naturally mistaken, for urinary calculi, which indeed they often resemble, not only in their appearance, but their composition; for when the urine has access to the cavity of the cyst or abscess in which
+There is a remarkable specimen of this kind in the Museum of the Royal College of Surgeons, in which, with the exception of a few fragments, the whole of the earthy matter is collected into four masses. which together weigh no less than 575 grs.; and the largest mass alone weighs 395 grs.
+In such instances these concretions have been very naturally mistaken for urinary calculi, which indeed they often resemble, not only in their appearance, but their composition; for when the urine has access to the cavity of the cyst or abscess in which they are formed, they sometimes contain more or less of the triple phosphate of magnesia and ammonia, derived from that source.
+This circumstance existed in the case from which the specimen in the Museum of the Royal College of Surgeons above-mentioned was

-\ I have recently found a considerable proportion of carbonate of lime in a small prostatal calculus.
+^{} I have recently found a considerable proportion of carbonate of lime in a small prostatal calculus.

-Lectures on the Urinary Organs, p.
+[†] Lectures on the Urinary Organs, p.
 354.

-Is not the large calculus, depicted by Dr. Baillie (plate iii. fasciculus 7,) and stated to consist of phosphate of lime, of prostatal origin, and hence referrible to the class of concretions we are considering?
+^{} Is not the large calculus, depicted by Dr. Baillie (plate iii. fasciculus 7), and stated to consist of phosphate of lime, of prostatal origin, and hence referrible to the class of concretions we are considering?